symfony/ux-live-component/doc/index.rst

 elements on the page.
 For example, if the re-render includes a new ``class`` on an existing element, that class will be added to that element.

-.. versionadded:: 2.8

-    The smart re-render algorithm was introduced in LiveComponent 2.8.

 The rendering system is also smart enough to know when an element was changed by something *outside* of the LiveComponents system: e.g. some JavaScript that added a class to an element.
 In this case, the class will be preserved